tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/15-Stu_State_of_the_Dapps/README.md

     Along the exploration and research time, you should try to response the following questions:

-    * Why this dApps caught your attention?
+    * Why this dApp caught your attention?

     * What is the status of this dApps?